UK's Johnson set to scrap COVID restrictions in England | Health

 British Prime Minister Boris Johnson's "living with COVID" plan, scrapping coronavirus restrictions and cutting access to free tests, drew 11th-hour objections on Monday that it was premature and would leave the country vulnerable to new viral variants.

-'INEXCUSABLE NEGLIGENCE' Johnson has said he does not want people to "throw caution to the wind" but the vaccine rollout means the government wants to move from state mandation to encouraging personal responsibility, a big priority for Conservative lawmakers.
+Johnson has said he does not want people to "throw caution to the wind", but that the vaccine rollout means the government wants to move from "state mandation" to encouraging personal responsibility.
 Among adults, 81% have received COVID booster shots in England.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)